 In Single-Session Therapy: Responses to Frequently Asked Questions, Windy Dryden takes the questions raised by participants from his workshops and training events on SST and provides answers in a fresh and accessible format.

-The book focuses on 50 FAQs, is divided into five parts:
+The book focuses on 50 FAQs and is divided into five parts:

 • Part 1: The Nature of Single-Session Therapy